chashikajw/Smart-Worker/README.md

 - GPS icon -> re locate to your location
 - Info icon -> view details of serched loaction
-- marker clicking -> view all details of the service
+- Marker clicking -> view all details of the service

-when you click the marker it apprears the direction button in right bottom, clicking that button you can direct to google maps to find the direction to the location from your location
+When you click the marker it apprears the direction button in right bottom, clicking that button you can direct to google maps to find the direction to the location from your location

 <p><img src="https://github.com/chashikajw/smart-worker-images/blob/master/map.png" alt="Network Enable" width="320" height="550">